sybrew/the-seo-framework/readme.txt

 	-> With the deprecations removed, that could make up for a lot.
 TODO reconsider FAQ entries.

+TODO: This minor update packs a big punch... etc etc.

 **For everyone:**

 * **Changed:**